Pavements are for people, it's time to protect them.

 However, if we’re going to make walking safer and easier, we need a new law that prioritises pedestrians.

 The story so far

-• In July this year Martin Horwood MP adopted the campaign by proposing a new law in Parliament to enforce a national ban.
+• In June 2015 Simon Hoare MP adopted the campaign by proposing a new law in Parliament to enforce a ban in England and Wales.